 The Company has no corporate assembly.
-According to the Articles of Association, the Board shall consist of between 3 and 11 members.
-Currently the board consists of 4 members, all elected for two-year terms by the Annual General Meeting.
+According to the Articles of Association § 5, the Board shall consist of between 3 and 11 members.
+In 2021 the board has consisted of 4 members, all elected for two-year terms by the Annual General Meeting.
 The Chair is elected by the General Meeting.
+In January 2022 board member Hans-Holger Albrecht resigned, and the board currently consists of 3 members.
 Information about each of the board members is available on the Company' website.
 Two of the Board members are women, and they are both independent of the Company's management, main shareholders and material business contracts.